petterek/Blitz.Msg/readme.md

 It creates the infrastructure for reciving messages from RabbitMq.
 Also handles faild messages..

-Look in the Demo folder to se the usage as well
+Look in the Demo folder to se the usage as wellgit

 # Prerequisites